mickmetalholic/babel-plugin-git-info/README.md

 # babel-plugin-git-info

-A babel plugin that substitutes environment variables with git commit informations.
+A babel plugin that generate and insert git information into the files during compilation.

 ## Installation